-Still life photography is a vibrant and often lucrative niche.
-It’s also great for expressing your creativity.
-And it can make you money through stock photography or sales of art prints through a variety of websites.
+Still life photography is excellent for expressing your creativity.
+It can also make you money through stock photography or sales of art prints.

 The great thing about still life photography is that you don’t need a fancy studio or a lot of space.
-All you need is a table by a window.
-If you end up getting serious about it, you can eventually get a continuous light like an LED panel, but to start, all you really need is natural light.
+To start, all you need is a table by a window.

 As with any genre of photography, having the right lens to suit the subject you are shooting is crucial.
-There is no one-size-fits-all lens.
-But you don’t need a big assortment of lenses to do still life photography.
+You don’t need a big assortment of lenses to do still life photography.
 A couple will do the trick.

-When it comes to still-life photography, a 50mm lens is considered a wide-angle lens.
-If you’re only shooting one or two objects, or if your subject is small, there will be too much of your surface or background in your shot.
+When it comes to still-life photography, a 50mm lens is considered a wide-angle.
+If you’re only shooting one or two objects, or if your subject is small, there will be too much background in your shot.
 You’ll also have to get very close to your subject to get rid of what you don’t want in the shot.

-Scale is a very important aspect of still life photography.
+The scale is an important aspect of still life photography.
 Some objects can look a lot bigger or taller to the camera.
-And a lot of background visible in your shot can dwarf your subject.
+A lot of background in your shot can dwarf your subject.

 If you have the budget, then a 24-70 zoom lens is another great one to have in your kit.
-A zoom lens is not as sharp as a prime lens, but I have this one in Canon’s L-Series and it’s very sharp and worth the hefty price tag.
+A zoom lens is not as sharp as a prime lens, but I have one in Canon’s L-Series, and it’s very sharp.
+It’s worth the hefty price tag.

-If you’re serious about selling your still life photography through stock agencies or as prints or canvases, getting a sharp, high resolution image is mandatory.
+If you’re serious about selling your still life photography, then you need sharp, high-resolution shots.
 This is where the more expensive lenses come in.

 You don’t need to invest in a lot of equipment right off the bat.
 In fact, you may never need to invest in a lot of equipment.
 It all depends on what your end goal is.
-There are excellent photographers working primarily with natural light in every genre.
+There are excellent photographers who work with natural lighting in every genre.

-The key to successful still life photography is learning how light works and using whatever tools you need to sculpt the light to do what you want.
+The key to successful still life photography is learning how light works.
+Sculpting the light to do what you want is a skill.

-When shooting straight-on, have your light coming from the left side, if possible.
-Having the light on the left helps lead our eye through the image, as the eye is first attracted to lighter and brighter parts of the frame.
+When shooting straight-on, have your lighting coming from the left side, if possible.
+Having the light on the left helps lead our eye through the image.
+The eye is first attracted to lighter and brighter parts of the frame.

 Do an experiment where you take a shot of a set-up with the light on your left.
 Then take another shot with the light coming from your right.
 Notice how the light affects your scene differently.

-To get the most out of the natural light, be sure to work with reflectors and bounce cards, as you will need to redirect some of the light back into your scene.
-Natural light in particular falls off quickly.
+To get the most out of the natural light, be sure to work with reflectors and bounce cards.
+You will need to redirect some of the light back into your scene.
+Natural lighting, in particular, falls off quickly.

 You can buy a 5-in-1 reflector kit that comes with gold, silver, black, and white reflectors.
-These usually come with a diffuser as well, which is key for softening hard or direct sunlight and is crucial for that bright and airy look we all love.
+These usually come with a diffuser, which is key for softening hard or direct sunlight.

 Working with a tripod is a must when it comes to still life photography.
 Still life is a slow and deliberate process of building and assessing.

-What this means is that you need to place your subjects onto your set, assess your composition and how the light is hitting your scene, and make adjustments.
-Sometimes this means adding an element or taking it away, or otherwise tweaking your composition.
+You need to place your subjects onto your set.
+Assess your still life photography composition and how the light is hitting your scene, and make adjustments.
+Sometimes this means adding an element or taking it away and tweaking your still life composition.

 Working with a tripod frees up your arms to work more carefully and efficiently.
 It also helps you maintain the same position from shot to shot.
-This is important if you’re working on a series or product photography, where you may need to focus stack or use scripts in Photoshop.
+This is important if you’re working on a series of still life photos.

-You can also get an extension arm for your tripod so you can hang your camera over your set-ups for flatlays.
+You can also get an extension arm for your tripod.
+This way, you can hang your camera over your set-ups for flatlays.
 Overhead shots have a more graphic quality.
-These are great for fitting several elements into a scene since the angle flattens everything and diminishes depth.
+These are great for fitting several elements into a scene.
+The angle flattens everything and diminishes depth.

-The right prop can really enhance your still life photography ideas or even tell a story on its own.
-You probably already have many household items that can be used for props, such as old books, teapots, pieces of linen, or eyeglasses.
+The right prop can enhance your still life photography ideas.
+You will already have many household items that can be used for props, such as old books, teapots, or glasses.

 Even shots of antique cutlery or fresh vegetables can make nice still life shots – perfect for kitchen prints.

-Flowers also can be considered a prop and add a beautiful touch to flatlays or lifestyle-based photography.
-Or they can be photographed on their own to create beautiful floral still life pictures.
+Flowers can be considered a prop and add a beautiful touch to flatlays or lifestyle-based photography.
+They can be photographed on their own to create beautiful floral still life pictures.

 Think about texture and colours when choosing your props.
-I recommend that most of your props be neutral, so they work together for many shots and you can get a lot of use out of them.
+I recommend that most of your props be neutral.
+They will work together for many shots, and you can get a lot of use out of them.
 Sometimes if a prop is too colourful it can draw the eye away from the main subject.

-One thing to be aware of is that shiny items can be quite problematic in still life photography.
-Photographers who shoot product for a living can take a whole day to get one proper shot of a shiny kitchen appliance because the shine reflects all the surroundings.
+Shiny items can be quite problematic in still life photography.
+Product photographers can take a whole day to get one decent shot of a shiny kitchen appliance.
+This is because the shine reflects all the surroundings.

 Use the Right Background

-Whether you’re shooting from overhead or straight on, you will need a proper background.
+Whether you’re shooting from overhead or straight on, you will need a proper background for your still life photography.
 There are companies that sell professional backgrounds for food and still life photography.
 You can also make your own with a bit of elbow grease and ingenuity for a fraction of the price.

-You can also buy sheets of pine wood or laminate and paint them as well.
+You can also buy sheets of pine wood or laminate and paint them.
 Search online for “paint effects” to give you ideas about textures and colour combinations you can use.

-I’m partial to a concrete look, or a look of three or four colours layered on top of one another.
-Thin pieces of wood can be painted and placed together to mimic the look of a picnic table, as in the image above.
+I’m partial to a concrete look, or three or four colours layered on top of one another.
+Thin pieces of wood can be painted and placed together.
+It mimics the look of a picnic table, as in the image above.

-With props, it’s best to use backgrounds in neutral or subtle colours that will not overpower your subjects and will ensure that your backgrounds can be used in many ways.
+It’s best to use backgrounds in neutral or subtle colours that will not overpower your subjects.
+It will also mean that your backgrounds can be used in many ways.

 Black, white and greys are good choices, as well as brown and shades of blue that are not too bright.